CruxConnect/crux-docs/_tools/update_discovery_participation.md

 discovery_catalog_uuid
 : (string) The Universal Unique Identifier for the Discovery Catalog.
 Required if participation is true.
 Empty/Ignored if not participating.

-#### Response
+### Expected Response Codes

-204 Success
+- 204 Success

-409 when the org_uuid relates to a retailer not a supplier
+- 409 Conflict (when the org_uuid relates to a retailer not a supplier)

+{% include links/response_codes.md %}

 ~~~ bash
 curl -X "POST" "https://api-sandbox.cruxconnect.com/catalog/update" \